thessaly/gantt/README.md

 # Simple monthly Gantt

-A simple R snippet for getting a monthly gantt chart from simple tasks and milestones in csv format, using the wonderful [Ganttrify](https://github.com/giocomai/ganttrify) package developed by [Giorgio Comai](https://github.com/giocomai).
+A simple R snippet for getting a monthly gantt chart from tasks and milestones in csv format, using the wonderful [Ganttrify](https://github.com/giocomai/ganttrify) package developed by [Giorgio Comai](https://github.com/giocomai).

 ## Output